kevinsewell/serverless-plugin-fastdeploy/README.md

 ## Acknowledgements
-A big thank you to [FidelLimited](https://github.com/FidelLimited/), I blatently plagiarized their WarmUp plugin for the basis of the FastDeploy Lambda :-) As they say "Mimicry highest form of flattery".
+A big thank you to [FidelLimited](https://github.com/FidelLimited/), I blatently plagiarized their WarmUp plugin for the basis of the FastDeploy Lambda :-) As they say "Mimicry is the highest form of flattery".

 ## Contribute